 The administrative structure and governance of the training program are outlined below and described in detail in the Internship’s By-laws, which are available in the “Downloads” section.

 The Vanderbilt University Medical Center Internship in Professional Psychology (VUMC-IPP) is a member of the Internship and Postdoctoral Programs in Professional Psychology (AAPIC) and has been part of the Vanderbilt – Veterans Affairs Internship in Professional Psychology which has been continuously approved by the American Psychological Association (APA) since 1971.
-Currently, we are transitioning to an independent site and are Accredited on Contingency with a site visit planned for fall of 2018.
+Currently, we are an independent site and the VUMC-IPP is fully Accredited with the APA until 2029.

 General Adult Psychology: 1 (NMS #: 245412)